SeanMurphy1479/Coach-App-Maybe/README.md

 - [ ] Diet plan - track diet/ performance growth how to improve //Current coach can view with consent of customer

+- [ ] Coach Vids made for certain training and different sports
 ------------------------

 - Profile - If under 18 a parent profile must be made for it